LukasL97/scala-macros-example/article.md

   """
 ```

-During implicit resolution, the compiler will look for an implicit definition that fits the required type and thereby
+During implicit resolution, the compiler will look for an implicit definition that fits the required `CacheFactory` type and thereby
-find the `guavaCacheFactory`.
+find the `GuavaCacheFactory`.

 ## Conclusion